underpig1/Compiler/README.md

 ### Use
 Answer the questions in the application to create your own custom language.
 Create a standard library for you, written in your language or in Python.
 If spaces are desired after declarations (int[ ]i = 0;), add spaces to your answers(int[ ]).
 #### Question Reference
-Refer to this guide if you are unsure of what any of the questions are.
+Refer to this guide if you are unsure of what any as to what the questions intend.

 Term | Definition
 ---- | ----